Thank you, if needed we'll contact you as soon as possible.

 Roel Welling (1979) is director and co-founder at Wefilm.
 He graduated at the Dutch Film Academy in 2003.
 He has directed more than one hundred commercials and online films in recent years.
 His speciality is making stories credible and touching, no matter how strange the setting.
 In 2012, Roel is juror at the ADCN category Interactive.

 Roel wrote and directed “Max the Hacker”, the best-viewed Dutch YouTube viral ever with over 27 million hits.
 In 2009, Roel directed the social media viral “Stanislav” that won 4 Cannes Lions, 2 gold ADCN lamps and gold at Eurobest 2010.
+The commercials that he directed for Dela won the Grand Prix at the Cannes Lions Festival.
 Next to his own projects, Roel creatively accompanies the other Wefilm directors in their projects.
 Once a year, Roel works as guest lecturer at the Dutch Film Academy in Amsterdam.

 Bas Welling (1983) is executive producer and co-founder of Wefilm.
 He studied economics at the University of Amsterdam, but next to his study he worked as a freelance producer at several production companies.
 After 6 years of being freelancer, he started Wefilm with his brother Roel in 2010.
 Ever since, Bas runs the shop.